biancamika/digital-garden-template/_notes/3. Permanent Notes/The limits of our language are the limits of our world.md

 ---
 title: The limits of our language are the limits of our world
 ---
-# The limits of our language are the limits of our world

 ## Reference
 - **Source:** [[Alan Moore]]; [[Do Design (Book)]]
 - **Keywords:** [[permanent notes]]